Wednesday, August 31, 2005

 Rodney Woods (Senior definsive back) from the storyline:

-"...Then, in June of last year, Michael Woods [Rodney's older brother] was killed in an auto accident involving a drunken driver.
+The Oregonian has an article examining the Duck's Linebacker corps."...Then, in June of last year, Michael Woods [Rodney's older brother] was killed in an auto accident involving a drunken driver.
 Two months later, Rodney Woods injured the ACL in his left knee during fall camp of what was to be his senior season with the Oregon football team."

 The AP confesses